Proteins are probably the least understood macronutrient and for good reason, they’re really complicated.

 There’s a rumor going around that vegans don’t get a lot of protein.
 While it’s true that most of the protein we require comes from animal products such as meat and dairy foods, foods such as beans, lentils and nut butters have a good amount of protein in.

-However, they aren’t complete proteins so, if you’re 100% plant based, protein can be harder to incorporate into your diet.
-If you’re working out a lot, reaching for protein powders or supplements might be necessary to get the amount your body needs.
+However, they aren’t complete proteins so, if you’re 100% plant based, it can be harder to incorporate into your diet.
+If you’re working out a lot, reaching for powders or supplements might be necessary to get the amount your body needs.

 How much should I be eating?